 In this report we have several Witcher casting tidbits including a role reveal we didn’t really anticipate.

-British actor Callum Coates has been cast as Doppler Mousesack according to his CV.
+British actor Callum Coates has been cast as Doppler Mousesack.
 We have known about his involvement in The Witcher since February, but only now can we confirm his role and, admittedly, it’s unexpected.
 Speculations were suggesting Callum as Borch Three Jackdaws, Neville or Dorregaray, but the truth turned out to be more intriguing.

 If you’re unfamiliar with Witcher lore, Geralt of Rivia has a handy explanation of what a doppler is: “All a doppler has to do is observe its victim closely in order to quickly and unerringly adapt to the necessary material structure.
 I would point out that it’s not an illusion, but a complete, precise transformation.
 To the minutest detail.